Abstrys/dhop/README.md

 Each of these states is *persistent* and can be used even after your terminal session has finished, your computer rebooted, etc.

+You can also copy and move files to any location you've named with *set*.

 ## Usage

 **dhop** \<*cmd_or_location_or_path*\> \[*command_args*\]